The Dark Goddess

-The Dark Goddess is a novel by French American novelist Marvin H. Albert.
+The Dark Goddess is a novel by French-American novelist Marvin H. Albert.
+It was first published in the United States by Doubleday & Company in 1978, and by Andre Deutsch in the United Kingdom.

-Plot introduction
+Plot

 Archaeologist Moira Rhalles is kidnapped by the KGB while she is on a dig in France.

 Her historian husband and her ex-boyfriend team up to try to rescue her.

 Explanation of the novel's title

 The title refers to the dark earth-mother goddess, of which a Paleolithic statuette was made.

+Themes

+The Dark Goddess has been described as a political suspense novel.